zhenqizhen/Location-Uncertainty-FP/README.md

                 ---Statistical value of positioning errors, Strategy 0, II-A1, II-A2, II-A3, II-C1, II-C2, II-C3，as shown in Table IV
 	---I-B, I-C positioning difference, weight and location unceratinty, as shown in Table III 4.Demo_Create_Database
+---exe file, through this software, the data_for_db.txt corresponding to the fingerprint situation can be generated into the corresponding final.txt file,
+     where 0 means that the location uncertainty is not considered, and 1 means that the location uncertainty is considered.
 ---Click the Demo_Create_Database.exe file,
      select different data_for_db.txt according to the different fingerprints of the experiment file in the \Demo\data\data_for_db&Database_final file, select the ap_wifi.txt file although in the \Demo\data\data_for_db&Database_final file